timboudreau/acteur/FAQ.md

 }
 ```

 You can also use other authentication mechanisms, and still use the `@Authenticated` annotation.
+Just implement and bind `AuthenticationActeur` to your authentication Acteur and it will be used wherever the `@Authenticated` message appears.

 The above example uses `PasswordHasher` to store hashed versions of passwords rather than cleartext.
-The algorithm and salt used by PasswordHasher are configurable.
+The algorithm used by PasswordHasher are configurable.

 ####Chain together multiple Acteurs